Frostice2014/CPSATLib/README.md

 3. If you really need `CPSATLibTesting` for some reason, place it in `game.ServerScriptService.`

 # CPSATLib
-CPSATLib is a Roblox ModuleScript library for functions that you probably have to implement.
+CPSATLib is a Roblox ModuleScript library for functions that you probably have to implement, that you don't have to place in your code anymore!
 An example is simply rounding to a decimal.
 Instead of having to implement this `local function roundDecimal()` in your code

 ```
 local function roundToDecimal(num: number, numDecimalPlaces: number)